-First-timers who try li hing mui would cringe at the taste of it; not because it tastes bad but because of the initial tangy bitter bite that hits the tongue.
-The taste isn’t for everyone; it’s an acquired taste, much like the blandness of poi or sweetness of squid luau.
+First-timers who try li hing mui would cringe at the taste of it.
+It’s not a bad flavor, but the initial bite shocks your tastebuds.
+It’s an acquired taste, much like the blandness of poi or the sweetness of squid luau.

 A favorite among locals, li hing mui is added to a variety of other foods to enhance their flavor.
-Fruits and li hing mui go together like peanut butter and jelly.
-I personally love to put li hing mui crack seeds in the middle of a cut orange.
-It can also be added to apples to make a tangy sweet and savory snack.
+Fruits and li hing are a match made in paradise.
+I personally love to put the crack seeds in the middle of a cut orange.
+You can also add it to apples or pineapples to make a tangy sweet-and-savory snack.

-Another way to utilize the unique taste of li hing mui is to add them to your favorite drinks.
-Li hing mui within a Passion Orange Guava margarita mix and ice makes for a refreshing drink.
-For a non-alcoholic way to quench your thirst, try li hing mui shave ice.
+Another way to utilize its unique taste is to add it to your favorite drinks.
+Li hing mui within a Passion Orange Guava margarita mix and ice makes for a refreshing beverage.
+For a non-alcoholic way to quench your thirst, try adding it to your shave ice.

-Li hing mui mostly frequents Asian and Hawaiian markets; it wouldn’t normally be found in stores on the mainland unless they have Asian food aisles.
-A bag of li hing powder costs about $4.
-The biggest distributors of li hing mui is “Enjoy,” based in Taiwan.
+The biggest distributor of this treat is “Enjoy,” based in Taiwan.
 “Asia Trans” is Hawaii’s local distributor, located in Kona on the Big Island.

 All in all, li hing mui is a flavorful experience that is a must if you want to try out a more interesting tropical taste.